2023 Most Popular Child Development & Family Studies Bachelor's Degree Schools

 The average amount in student loans that human development majors at CSUSM take out while working on their Bachelor's Degree is $18,582.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $192.

 Virginia Tech ranked #9 on this year’s Most Popular Child Development & Family Studies Bachelor’s Degree Schools list.
-Located in the small city of Blacksburg, Virginia Tech is a public school with a very large student population.
+Located in the small city of Blacksburg, Virginia Tech is a public school with a fairly large student population.

 About 92% of the students majoring in human development at the school are women while 8% are male.